-Richard inherited a kingdom during which his brother Edward had taken lands away from some of the biggest landowners (Nevilles & Percys in the North, Mowbrays in East Anglia) in favour of himself, Richard, the Queen’s family and some favourites such as Hastings.
+Richard inherited a kingdom during which his brother Edward had taken lands away from some of the biggest landowners (Nevilles & Percys in the North, Mowbrays in East Anglia) in favour of himself, Richard, the Queen’s family and some favourite members of his court such as William, Lord Hastings.

-The nobility and other landowners resented and felt threatened by the concentration of land and property in the hands of a few.
-Richard recognised this and some of his first actions on becoming firstly Protector (May 1483) and then king (July 1483) were to take lands and offices away from members of the former Queen’s family to redistribute these to others loyal to himself.
+The nobility and other landowners resented and felt threatened by the concentration of land and property in the hands of a few powerful nobles.
+Richard recognised this and some of his first actions on becoming Protector (May 1483) and then king (July 1483) were to take lands and offices away from members of the former Queen’s family to redistribute these to others loyal to himself.

-Stafford (duke of Buckingham) was given responsibility for Wales, a centre of potential rebellion and a possible route for invasion; Howard (duke of Norfolk) for East Anglia, vulnerable to invasion from France and the Low Countres; Percy (Earl of Northumberland) for the North but under the Council presided over by de la Pole (Earl of Lincoln), to guard against invasion from Scotland.
+Henry Stafford (duke of Buckingham) was given responsibility for Wales, a centre of potential rebellion and a possible route for invasion; Thomas Howard (duke of Norfolk) for East Anglia, vulnerable to invasion from France and the Low Countres; Henry Percy (earl of Northumberland) for the North to guard against invasion from Scotland, but under direction by the Council presided over by John de la Pole (Earl of Lincoln).
 The South Coast, vulnerable to invasion from France, Brittany and Spain was protected by several nobles plus the royal fleet.